 Bombardier's employees receive regular tailored training on ethical topics and our policies.
 All new office employees are assigned a mandatory onboarding training package which includes training on our Code of Ethics.
-On an annual basis, all office employees are required to certify their abidance by our Code of Ethics.
+Additionally, all office employees are required to annually certify their abidance by our Code of Ethics.